Week 1 – Review and Intro to Programming

 Review the Make An Interactive Quiz Tutorial

-Take Quiz 1 on TRACS – this will cover HTML/CSS Review, Bootstrap, WordPress and Intro to Programming.
-Do this by 5pm on Friday, July 15.
+Take Quiz 1 on TRACS in class – this will cover HTML/CSS Review, Bootstrap, WordPress and Intro to Programming.
 You will have 30 minutes to take the quiz once you start it.
 MC/T or F.

 Data Journalism – Pinterest Data Viz examples

 - Ya’ll, Youse and You Guys – NYT

 - Is It Better to Rent or Buy – NYT

 - Public Schools Explorer – Texas Tribune

 - Election 2014 – Twitter